 Stacker took a look at the world’s richest royals and ranked the top 23 by net worth, according to Celebrity Net Worth.
 What does that wealth look like?
 It runs from a low of $72 million to a high of $40 billion.

 How do these royals live with their wealth?
 Discover which king has 30 poodles, one of which was named Air Chief Marshal in the Royal Thai Air Force.
 Then there’s the Italian prince with a food truck in Los Angeles, and a British Lord who capitalized on their famous title with a gourmet sandwich fast-food chain.
 Two royals on the list have competed in the Olympics.
 Another king has had 15 wives and 36 children.
 So who are these fascinating, rich royals?
 Read on to find out.

 You may also like: 50 ways the news industry has changed in the last 50 years

 – Net worth: $72 million

-John Max Henry Scawen Wyndham, 7th Baron Leconfield, 2nd Baron Egremont (aka Lord Egremont), is also known by his nom de plume, Max Egremont, under which he has written numerous novels, histories, and biographies.
+John Max Henry Scawen Wyndham, 7th Baron Leconfield, 2nd Baron Egremont aka Lord Egremont, is also known by his nom de plume, Max Egremont, under which he has written numerous novels and biographies.

-At 24, Lord Egremont, who studied modern history at Oxford, was called to step into his royal role when his father, John Wyndham, died from cancer at age 52.
-This meant overseeing Petworth House, the family’s ancestral home on a 700-acre parkland estate built in 1688 and designed by renowned landscape architect Capability Brown.
+At 24, Lord Egremont, who studied modern history at Oxford, was called to step into his royal role when his father, John Wyndham, died from cancer at 52.
+This meant overseeing Petworth House, the family’s 1688-built ancestral home located on a 700-acre parkland estate designed by renowned 18th-century landscape architect Capability Brown.
 The National Trust currently manages Petworth House and its art and sculpture collection, which is open to the public.